Archery demands immense reserves of skill and concentration to shoot arrows at targets positioned 70 metres away with unerring accuracy.

 Among its leading athletes is Ki Bo Bae, who won team and individual gold at London 2012 and team gold and individual bronze at Rio 2016.

-In men's archery, the USA is the next best-performing country after South Korea.
+In men's archery, the USA is the next best-performing country after Republic of Korea.
 Brady Ellison won the bronze medal in the men's individual event at Rio 2016 and team silver at both Rio 2016 and London 2012.

 Most archers shoot right-handed if they are naturally right-handed, and left-handed if they're naturally left-handed.
 However, some right-handed archers shoot left-handed.
 Why?Answer